The law on fire alarms in Scotland is changing. We can help you meet the new regulations for homeowners.

 From February 2022, there will be new safety standards that will require interlinked fire and smoke alarms throughout the home.
 This will alert you more quickly to danger and help save lives.

 We can help older and disabled Edinburgh residents to meet the requirements by providing and installing alarms that comply with the new guidelines.
+We cover the Edinburgh City Council catchment area which does not include Midlothian, West Lothian or East Lothian.

-The new standard will require:
+The new fire safety standard will require:

 - One smoke alarm installed in the room most frequently used for general daytime living purposes – this may be your living room.